 - Check the box indicating the highest fair market value of your investment during the reporting period.
 If you are filing a candidate or an assuming office statement, indicate the fair market value on the filing date or the date you took office, respectively.

 - Identify the nature of your investment (e.g., stocks, warrants, options, or bonds).

 - An acquired or disposed of date is only required if you initially acquired or entirely disposed of the investment interest during the reporting period.
 The date of a stock dividend reinvestment or partial disposal is not required.
 Generally, these dates will not apply if you are filing a candidate or an assuming office statement.

 John Smith holds a state agency position.
-His conflict-of-interest code requires full disclosure of investments.
-John must disclose his stock holdings of $2,000 or more in any company that does business in California, as well as those stocks held by his spouse or registered domestic partner and dependent children.
+His conflict of interest code requires full disclosure of investments.
+John must disclose his stock holdings of $2,000 or more in any company that is located in or does business in California, as well as those stocks held by his spouse or registered domestic partner and dependent children.